almirkopic/laserTech.github.io/README.md

 ## Contact Us

 Have questions or need assistance?
-Feel free to reach out to us at [info@lasertech.com](mailto:info@lasertech.com) or via our [contact page](https://www.lasertech.com/contact).
+Feel free to reach out to us at [info@lasertech.com](mailto:info@lasertech.com).

 ## Testimonials